-Replacements (Renovations): A Living Unit may have a level of modernising replacements or renovations that extend its life.
+Replacements (renovations): A unit may have a level of modernizing replacements or renovations that extend its life.

-- Minor: The unit has one or several cosmetic upgrades: for example, new paint, flooring, electrical fixtures, countertops, cabinet doors or painted interior doors. - Moderate: The unit has a combination of cosmetic and extensive upgrades: for example, new kitchen and bathroom cabinets, paint, flooring, electrical and plumbing fixtures,
+- Minor: The unit has one or several cosmetic upgrades: for example, new paint, flooring, electrical fixtures, countertops, cabinet doors or painted interior doors.
+Or, the unit is considered to be upgraded when compared to the "base" units typically found within a newly constructed condominium complex. - Moderate: The unit has a combination of cosmetic and extensive upgrades: for example, new kitchen and bathroom cabinets, paint, flooring, electrical and plumbing fixtures, countertops or painted interior doors.
+The scope of renovations under the moderate factor

-- countertops or painted interior doors.
-The scope of renovations affects the majority of the unit rather than just one room. - Major: The unit is fully upgraded.
+- affects the majority of the unit rather than just one room.
+The quality of renovations is similar to or slightly better than the original quality of construction. - Major: The unit is fully upgraded.
 It may have, for example, new kitchen and bathroom cabinets, paint, flooring, electrical and plumbing fixtures, countertops or painted interior doors.
-The scope of renovations affects the majority of the unit rather than just one room.
+The scope of renovations under the major factor affects the majority of the unit rather than just one room.
 The quality of renovations is significantly better than the original quality of construction.
-The unit may have custom built features or characteristics not generally found in the market.
+The condominium unit may have custom built features or characteristics not generally found in the market.

-Space type: Describes configuration of a living unit.
+Stories: The number of stories in a living unit.